Roseola (roseola infantum) is a mild illness caused by

 The roseola fever can be

-managed with acetaminophen (such as Tylenol), ibuprofen (such as Advil or
+managed with acetaminophen (such as Tylenol) or ibuprofen (such as Advil or

-Motrin), or sponge baths.
+Motrin).
+Be safe with medicines.
+Read and follow all instructions on the label.
 If you give medicine to your baby, follow your doctor's advice about what amount to give.
-Do not give ASA to anyone younger than 20 years
+Do not give aspirin to anyone younger than 20 years

 of age because of the risk of